 Dubai is a huge market with a countless number of consumers.
 They all have money to spend so this market research and analysis should be done extensively.
 Vendors are another important part that should be mentioned.
 It should be made clear if the business has specific vendors from whom supplies will be coming from for reselling, manufacturing or for other purposes.

 Arguably the most important part of a business plan in Dubai is the finance sector.
 This part should indicate how much capital is being used to start the business in the first place.

 The flow of money should also be clearly mentioned as how the capital is being used to set up things, and how much is being paid to the staff, directors, suppliers, marketers and so on.

 There should also be a detailed explanation as to how the company plans on generating income and how much of the profit margins will be reinvested in the company.
+You need to know LLC formation in Dubai.
 This shall be made extremely clear for all the potential investors to invest in the company.